Welcome to the CFUW-Ottawa Interest Groups!

 Art

-National Gallery Study Group (Fee)
+Gallery Group (Fee)

 Open to members who are National Gallery of Canada members, also there will be a fee of $40 each.
 Unfortunately we cannot add guests.